Showing 61–80 of 664 results

 CERTIFICATE OF COMPLETION

 You will be able to immediately print a certificate of completion after passing a 20 question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies five (5) hours of professional development (PDH).
+This course satisfies five professional development hours (PDH) of continuing education.

 This course teaches the following specific knowledge and skills: